Picept/picept/README.md

 - **[PiMax Documentation](https://docs.picept.ai)** - Full platform documentation
 - **[Picept Platform](https://picept.ai)** - Try PiMax free

-## 🛠️ Why Picept?
+## 🛠️ Why Choose Picept?

-Building reliable AI agents is challenging.
-They fail in unexpected ways - objective drift, tool misreading, context loss that cascades into wrong outputs.
-Traditional debugging approaches miss the subtle failure modes that emerge in production.
+Building reliable AI agents that work consistently in production is one of the biggest challenges in AI development.
+Agents fail in unexpected ways - objective drift, tool misreading, context loss that cascades into completely wrong outputs.

-Picept solves this by bringing battle-tested failure detection directly to your development process.
-Instead of learning the hard way through production incidents, leverage PiMax's knowledge to prevent issues before they impact users.
+**Picept is the comprehensive AI Agent Reliability Platform** that transforms how you build, test, and deploy agents:

+- **Proactive Failure Detection** - Catch issues before users encounter them
+- **Production-Ready Insights** - Built from analyzing thousands of real agent failures
+- **Comprehensive Testing** - Simulate, test, and optimize across all failure modes
+- **Platform Agnostic** - Works with any agent framework or custom implementation
+- **Deploy with Confidence** - Ensure your agents work reliably at scale

 ## 🤝 Contributing